7abushahla/Student-Engagement/README.md

 - **Backbone**: MobileNetV1 pretrained on ImageNet with `alpha=0.25` for compactness.
 - **Additional Layers**: Same layers in the original model.

+Both models are fully fine-tuned on the Student Engagement Dataset, and the training scripts, along with configurations, are available in the [`src/models/`](src/models/) directory.

 ### Model Training Details

 **General Training Hyperparameters**